JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 	export a package just in case unity shits on the project in some way like it's done in the past - would be ncie to fix webGL bug first

+	Yes the irony in that statement is thick...
+	WebGL builds were unable to load a single texture and in trying to resolve that the entire scene got corrupted by Unity at some point....
+	I had "exported" the full project a couple hours earlier only to find that the export was also corrupted -- thank you, Unity!

+	At this point I have created a "new project" into which I've "imported" my c# scripts and other assets, including a prefab of "the sky" that I was able to rip from a backup....

+	... so ...

+	export the full project now, please....

+	I think I've managed to rebuild the scene, and glue all the parts back together.... the Sky def. needs to be redone for OCD-TIDY but seems to be 100% nominal at this point.

 	fix formation motion - still working out squelch for delta motion

 	do i need to prefab a 'position' with an enemy in it to get past this webGL bug?